isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/getitem-operation-task.md

 - [ItemId](itemid.md)

-## <a name="task-getitem-response-example"></a>Exemplo de resposta GetItem da tarefa
+## <a name="task-getitem-response-example"></a>Exemplo de resposta de GetItem de tarefa

 ### <a name="description"></a>Descrição

-O exemplo a seguir mostra uma resposta bem-sucedida a uma solicitação de GetItem.
+O exemplo a seguir mostra uma resposta bem-sucedida a uma solicitação GetItem.

 ### <a name="code"></a>Código